 Quality and ranking

-Biology at Newcastle ranks 92nd in the Life Sciences category, Times Higher Education World University Rankings by Subject 2018.
+Biology at Newcastle ranks in the top 150 in the world in the Life Sciences category, Times Higher Education World University Rankings by Subject 2020.

 Modules and learning